 (OWLT) Alert: Did You Lose Money on Your Owlet Investment?
 Contact Johnson Fistel Regarding Investigation

 SAN DIEGO, Oct.
-04, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by Owlet, Inc. (: OWLT).
+5, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by Owlet, Inc. (NASDAQ: OWLT).

 On October 4, 2021, Owlet disclosed it received a Warning Letter from the U.S. Food and Drug Administration (FDA) regarding the Owlet Smart Sock.
 The FDA asserts that Owlet's marketing and functionality in the U.S. render the Smart Sock a medical device requiring premarket clearance or approval from FDA and that Owlet has not obtained authorization or consent.